kuehbiko/omsa-mgt6201/Supply Chain Management/Notes.md

 ### 1.5.4 How strategic (long term) decisions drive tactical (medium term) and operational (short term) decisions

 #### Example of a retail company
-Strategic decision:
+*Strategic* decision...
-* Efficient and low cost supply chain
+  * Efficient and low cost supply chain \

-Tactically, this means:
+*Tactically*, this means...
   * Low operating costs
-* High asset utilization/ROA
+  * High asset utilization/ROA \

-Operationally, this means:
+*Operationally*, this means...
   * VMI - vendor managed inventory
   * DSD - direct store delivery (bypassing warehouses)
   * Full truckloads - delivering full truckloads instead of half a truck, make the most use out of transport

 ### 1.5.5 Summary
 * Ultimate goal is to match supply of a product with the demand of that product